Grey alien: In close encounter claims and ufology

+However, in recent years, there has been a shift in perspective among some individuals who have alleged abductions; sociologists Erich Goode and D. Angus Vail explain in Extreme Deviance:

+In recent years, abductees have started to question their relationship to the Grays.
+While most abductees still believe them to be abusers, a growing subset believe the aliens are misunderstood.
+Although terrifying at first, the "abduction" has turned into a positive experience.
+Such benign encounters are similar to the contactee tales and, indeed, some abductees now report experiences with both Nordics and Grays.
+As the ranks of these "new" abductees have grown, they have created the label "experiencers."
+Experiencers are people who have come to view as positive what was initially a frightening UFO experience.

 Psychocultural expression of intelligence

 Neurologist Steven Novella proposes that Grey aliens are a byproduct of the human imagination, with the Greys' most distinctive features representing everything that modern humans traditionally link with intelligence.
 "The aliens, however, do not just appear as humans, they appear like humans with those traits we psychologically associate with intelligence."

+The medical hypothesis

+In referencing abduction accounts that have included beings resembling Greys, psychiatrist David V. Forrest has suggested that memories of previously experienced medical procedures may be a contributory factor to a psychological provenance for the abduction phenomenon.
+In this vein, he further addressed the fact that the social stigma surrounding the phenomenon should therefore be removed, stating: "such persons should be encouraged not to be ashamed, to bring forth their experiences when they face medical or dental anesthesia, and tell their doctors or anesthesiologists about them, because one's mental set going into a procedure affects its outcome."

-The "Mother Hypothesis"
+The "mother" hypothesis

-In 2005, Frederick V. Malmstrom, writing in Skeptic magazine, volume 11, issue 4, presents his idea that Greys are actually residual memories of early childhood development.
-Malmstrom reconstructs the face of a Grey through transformation of a mother's face based on our best understanding of early-childhood sensation and perception.
-Malmstrom's study offers another alternative to the existence of Greys, the intense instinctive response many people experience when presented an image of a Grey, and the act of regression hypnosis and recovered-memory therapy in "recovering" memories of alien abduction experiences, along with their common themes.
+In 2005, Frederick V. Malmstrom, writing in Skeptic magazine, Volume 11, issue 4, presented his idea that Greys are actually residual memories of early childhood development.
+Malmstrom reconstructed the face of a Grey through the transformation of a mother's face based on science regarding early-childhood sensation and perception.
+Malmstrom's study offered a hypothesis that presented an alternative to the idea of the literal existence of Greys in abduction accounts.